isabella-janssen/openshift-enhancements/enhancements/machine-config/machine-config-node.md

 ### Workflow Description

 With the implementation the MCO introduced in 4.15 and promotion to General Availability (GA) in 4.19, the MCN objects are meant to track upgrade progression of nodes as impacted by the MCO.
-The general progression here is:
+In 4.20, first being introduced as tech-preview, the MCN will also track the upgrade progression of nodes going through an on-cluster image mode update.
+The general progression of phases is:
 - False == this phase has not started yet during the most recent upgrade process
 - Unknown == this phase is either being executed or has errored
   - If the phase has errored, `oc describe machineconfignodes/<node-name>` will display more information in the `metav1.Conditions` list.